Treblle/prompt-enhancer.ai/README.md

 - Guides you through adding your API keys
 - Installs security measures to prevent key exposure

+### API Key Management

+The application uses different API keys for different environments:

+- **Development & Local**: A unique randomly generated API key for each developer's environment
+- **Production**: A fixed, hardcoded API key that shouldn't be changed

+This approach ensures consistent behavior in production while allowing developers to work independently.

+### Important Note on API Keys

+**DO NOT CHANGE THE PRODUCTION API KEY**.
+The production key (`071ab274d796058af0f2c1c205b78009670fc774bd574960`) is hardcoded throughout the application.
+Changing it would break the deployed application.

 ### Encrypting Your Keys

 For additional security, you can encrypt your API keys: